PapenfussLab/PathOS/README.md

 The simplest way to experiment with PathOS is by accessing the [cloud instance](http://115.146.87.30:8746/PathOS) set up on the Nectar research cloud.

 There are two ways to virtualise PathOS for easy deployment, Docker containers or a Virtual Machine.
-[Docker](http://www.docker.com) is the more powerful method as it allows lightweight containers to be built with minimal configuration files and then be deployed on a wide variety of operating systems such as: Lunix,MacOS,AWS,Azure and even Windows and Windows Server.
+[Docker](http://www.docker.com) is the more powerful method as it allows lightweight containers to be built with minimal configuration files and then be deployed on a wide variety of operating systems such as: Linux,MacOS,AWS,Azure and even Windows and Windows Server.
 Most PathOS deployments have been on Macs and Linux.
 The instructions and config files for Docker deployment can be found [here](https://github.com/PapenfussLab/PathOS/tree/master/Dockish-PathOS).

 To trial the system locally as a VM, a demonstration virtual machine has been implemented as an easy way to experiment with an operational PathOS instance.
 See [here](https://github.com/PapenfussLab/PathOS/tree/master/VirtualMachine).